Questa, New Mexico: Education

 Questa Independent School System is the local school district.
 It operates two schools: Alta Vista Elementary & Intermediate School, and Questa Junior & Senior High School.

 Roots and Wings Community school, an Expeditionary Learning School, is near Questa in the Lama area.

 Government

 Questa is a municipal government founded in 1842.
-The Village of Questa is governed by a mayor, currently Mark Gallegos, and a four-member Village Council who have 4-year staggered terms.
+The Village of Questa is governed by a mayor, currently John Ortega, and a four-member Village Council who have 4-year staggered terms.

 Infrastructure and transportation

 Major highways

 Questa's village center has the two major New Mexico State Highways: 522 and 38.
 State Highway 522 heads south to Taos and north to the Colorado border.
 State Highway 38 connects Questa to Red River and Eagle Nest as part of the Enchanted Circle.

 Transportation

 Questa is serviced by the North Central RTD's Blue Bus service which provides free service to Red River and Taos during commuting hours.
 For air travel the Questa Municipal Airport Nr 2, owned by the Village of Questa, is available.